sheyua/RT-tddft/README.md

 - **Post-Processing**

-	Post-processing are handled with C++ and then wrapped into a python module --- tdpost.
+	Post-processing are handled with a python module --- tdpost.
-	To install the post-processing tool please have Cython and numpy installed first:
+	To install the post-processing tool please install Cython, numpy and matplotlib
+	first:

 		cd tools
 		./install.sh